MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/enterprise/microsoft-365-overview.md

 ## <a name="plans"></a>Piani

-Microsoft 365 Enterprise è disponibile in tre piani.
+Microsoft 365 per Enterprise è disponibile in tre piani.

 |||
 |:-------|:-----|